ulfschneider/ulfschneider.github.io/_pages/a_hi.md

 ---
 layout: default
+permalink: /
 title:
-menu: Hi
-index: Hi
-permalink: /hi/
 ---

-<div></div>
-{:.portrait}
-Hi,

-my name is Ulf Schneider and I live in Paderborn, Germany.
+Hi, my name is Ulf Schneider and I live in Paderborn, Germany.

 Here you can find some of my [thoughts]({{site.url}}/thoughts) about agile software development.